 Make time for your loved ones

-Spending time with your family and friends is one of the biggest stress relievers, helping you put things into perspective and forget about your problems.
-So if you find yourself cancelling social plans too often, both you and your business could be losing out.
+Spending time with your family and friends is one of the biggest stress relievers, helping you put things into perspective and better approach your problems.
+So, if you find yourself cancelling social plans too often, both you and your business could be losing out.
 Quality time at home and with your network will help you stay positive, inspired and motivated – which can only be a good thing!